6 feet of snow in Buffalo: What causes storms like this?

 Lake-effect snow is strongly influenced by the differences between the amount of heat and moisture at the lake surface and in the air a few thousand feet above it.

-Imagine a wind out of the west that is perfectly aligned so it blows over the entire 241-mile length of Lake Erie.
-That’s close to what Buffalo was experiencing during the storm that started Nov.
+Imagine a wind out of the west that is perfectly aligned, so it blows over the entire 241-mile length of Lake Erie.
+That’s close to what Buffalo was experiencing during the storm that started on Nov.
 17, 2022.

 In a typical year, annual snowfall in the “lee,” or downwind, of the Great Lakes approaches 200 inches in some places.